niebloomj/Othello/readMe.txt

 Jacob   Niebloom	course#:			Major: CS & Business

 Abstract:
 In this project, we have built an AI System to play Othello with others.
-The AI takes a current board layout as input and predicts the next certain number of steps ahead to build up a tree structure for later usage;and finally, the AI returns the best move we should take as our next move by using Alpha-Beta pruning algorithm.
+The AI takes a current board layout as input and predicts the next certain number of steps ahead to build up a tree structure for the later usage;and finally, the AI returns the best move we should take as our next move by using Alpha-Beta pruning algorithm.
 Noteworthily, the Alpha-Beta pruning process consists of a heuristic function, which decides the score for each node in the tree.

 Files:
 1. Board.java